MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Results

 \subsubsection{Property Extraction}

-The property extraction module achieved an F1 score of 88.68\% on the test dataset, with precision of 90.35\% and recall of 87.07\% across 18 distinct material properties (Fig.~\ref{fig:2}(A),(B)).
+The property extraction module achieved an F1 score of 89.56\% and 88.68\% on the validation and test datasets respectively.
+On applying confidence thresholding to properties with imbalanced precision-recall on the validation dataset (see Supplementary Information~\ref{app:confidence_thresholding}), these F1 scores improved to 90.38\% and 89.33\%---with test precision of 92.40\% and recall of 86.45\% across 18 distinct material properties (see Supplementary Table~\ref{tab:threshold_impact}).
 Performance varied systematically across property categories, with the framework demonstrating robust extraction capabilities for frequently reported properties.
-For instance, density extraction achieved the highest F1 score of 96.50\%, followed by glass transition temperature (93.00\%) and crystallization temperature (92.99\%).
-For industrially relevant physical properties, the model exhibited F1 scores of 94.01\% for liquidus temperature, 91.51\% for melting temperature, and 82.02\% for activation energy (detailed in Table~\ref{tab:detailed_property_metrics}).
+For instance, density extraction achieved the highest F1 score of 96.57\%, followed by glass transition temperature (93.00\%) and crystallization temperature (92.99\%).
+For industrially relevant physical properties, the model exhibited F1 scores of 94.01\% for liquidus temperature, 91.51\% for melting temperature, and 82.02\% for activation energy (detailed in Supplementary Table~\ref{tab:detailed_property_metrics}).

-The effectiveness of our automated training data generation strategy (see Sec.~\ref{subsec: method_dataset_cons} and App.~\ref{algo_for_annotation_code_prop}) is particularly evident from the detailed ablation studies performed (see App.~\ref{subsec: appenix_data_ablation}).
+The effectiveness of our automated training data generation strategy (see Section~\ref{subsec: method_dataset_cons} and Supplementary Information~\ref {algo_for_annotation_code_prop}) is particularly evident from the detailed ablation studies performed (see Supplementary Information~\ref{subsec: appenix_data_ablation}).
 Removal of the annotation algorithm leads to severe degradation in precision over 18 points.
 Properties with minimal representation in the original training dataset---such as Abbe value, fracture toughness, and shear modulus---achieved test F1 scores of 100.0\%, 77.42\%, and 85.45\% respectively.
-This represents a classic long-tail distribution challenge in scientific information extraction, which has been resolved through strategic power-law guided training data augmentation (see Sec.~\ref{subsec: method_dataset_cons}, Fig.~\ref{fig:hierarchical_data_preparation}, and App.~\ref{algo_for_table_augmentation}).
-For hardness measurements (F1 of 87.34\%), the model successfully extracts values across different hardness scales reported in the literature, including Vickers, Knoop, Rockwell, and Shore scales, enabled by our rule- and dictionary-based unit extraction framework (see Sec.~\ref{subsec: unit_extraction_method} and App.~\ref{algo_unit_extraction}).
+This represents a classic long-tail distribution challenge in scientific information extraction, which has been resolved through strategic power-law guided training data augmentation (see Section~\ref{subsec: method_dataset_cons}, Supplementary Figure~\ref{fig:hierarchical_data_preparation}, and Supplementary Information~\ref{algo_for_table_augmentation}).
+For hardness measurements (F1 of 87.34\%), the model successfully extracts values across different hardness scales reported in the literature, including Vickers, Knoop, Rockwell, and Shore scales, enabled by our rule- and dictionary-based unit extraction framework (see Section~\ref{subsec: unit_extraction_method} and Supplementary Information~\ref{algo_unit_extraction}).